pilotpirxie/dependency-time-machine/README.md

 - Node.js >= 10

 ## How it works
-Tool reads `package.json` file and finds all dependencies.
-Then it resolves all the versions from registry, sort them by date and finds the latest version of the dependency before finding another.
-Searching in version groups allows to spot incompatibility between dependencies.
-Built-in cache and auto mode allows to update dependencies faster.
+The tool reads the `package.json` file and finds all dependencies.
+Then it resolves all the versions from the registry, sorts them by date and finds the latest version of the dependency before finding another.
+Searching in version groups allows one to spot incompatibility between dependencies.
+Built-in cache and auto mode allow to update dependencies faster.

 <div style="text-align: center">
     <img src="img/diagram.png" alt="Diagram">